martinpaljak/AppletPlayground/README.md

  * BeID* - [r62](https://code.google.com/p/eid-quick-key-toolset) (LGPL)
  * OpenEMV - [r3](svn://svn.code.sf.net/p/openemv/code/trunk) from svn://svn.code.sf.net/p/openemv/code/trunk (LGPL2)
  * ISOApplet - [philipWendland/IsoApplet](https://github.com/philipWendland/IsoApplet) (GPL3)
- * DriversLicense [r175](svn://svn.code.sf.net/p/isodl/code/) from svn://svn.code.sf.net/p/isodl/code/ (LGPL2)
+ * DriversLicense* [r175](svn://svn.code.sf.net/p/isodl/code/) from svn://svn.code.sf.net/p/isodl/code/ (LGPL2)
  * PLAID - (public license?, no source linke)

-Note: applets marked with * have obvious blocking errors (missing casts from int to short) removed from source.
+Note: applets marked with * have obvious blocking errors (missing casts from int to short for 2.2.X target) removed from source.

 # FEASIBILITY NOTICE
 The above applets and the overall package come "AS-IS".
 I make no claims about the feasibility, usability, security, correctness whatsoever of the whole package or any of the components.
 Use at your own risk.
 Everything here is only for educational purposes.